Back to Blog

 Improve means retrospectives, incident analytics, and follow-up tracking.
 AI helps generate retro drafts from the incident timeline.

 They have 350+ API endpoints, Terraform support, and SOC 2 compliance.
-The pricing is $9,600/year for Platform Pro, with enterprise pricing above that.
+Public pricing at publication time listed Platform Pro at $9,600/year, with enterprise pricing above that.
 There’s a 2-week free trial.

 What we built